|(Glen Arbor, Michigan)|

-At the end of one of my Philosophy of Religion classes a student asked me why I am a Christian.
+At the end of one of my Philosophy of Religion classes a student asked me, "Why are you a Christian.
 Why, among the world religions, would I choose Christianity?
+Why be religious at all?"
 My answer went like this (I'm expanding on it here).

 My Christian faith is based on the following.